John McVay: Early life

 McVay coached at several Ohio high schools, Michigan State University as an assistant coach, and then head coach at the University of Dayton.

 Coaching career

 McVay became the head coach of the World Football League Memphis Southmen (also known as the Memphis Grizzlies) in 1974, the WFL's first season.
 His record at Memphis was 24–7; the league folded in 1975.
 In 1976, he went to the NFL New York Giants as an assistant coach of research and development under fellow Miami alumnus Bill Arnsparger.
 After opening with seven losses, Arnsparger was fired in late October and McVay was promoted.
 From 1976 to 1978, McVay struggled with a franchise in transition.
-His first NFL season included a roster with three rookie quarterbacks.
+After taking over midway through the 1976 season, McVay had 2 seasoned veterans at quarterback (Craig Morton, and Norm Snead) ...... in his first full NFL season with the team (1977), McVay was dealing with the opposite extreme in that the Giants' roster that season consisted of three rookie quarterbacks.
 His contract with the Giants was not renewed after the 1978 season, most likely as the result of a famous loss to the Philadelphia Eagles on November 19.